IvannKurchenko/blog-data-prototyping/POST.md

 ```

 ## Writing test
-In previous section plenty of business logic has been implemented.
-As a next step let's try to write unit test for our job.
+Plenty of business logic has been implemented in the previous section.
+As a next step, let's try to write unit test for our job.
 In this unit test we will check the simplest scenario - single user spend twice more money on restaurants
 in December 2021 comparing to November 2021.
 Crucial part of this test is data.
 To test other parts of logic, among
 restaurants expenses, lets add some grocery expenses and weekend expenses.